christiansakai/elmhub/README.md

 # ElmHub

 A redo of ElmHub app, based on Frontendmasters course on Elm.
+Before you try to run this app, please create your own Github token and put it on `src/Auth.elm`

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).